Frequently Asked Questions

 Most communities offer chef-prepared meals in a dining room, with options for dietary restrictions.
 Independent living may provide flexible meal plans, while assisted living and memory care often include three meals per day.

-Yes, residents are usually encouraged to bring personal furniture, decorations, and belongings to make their space feel like home.
-Some communities offer furnished units as an option.
+Yes, we very much encourage residents to bring personal furniture, artwork, and décor to make their apartment feel like home.
+We can help with some furnished options too.

 Respite care is short-term care in a senior living community, typically lasting from a few days to a few weeks.
 It provides caregivers a break while giving seniors access to services, activities, and supervision.